ublue-os/fleek/README.md

  [✓]  Operation completed successfully
 ```

 *What happened here?* We just installed Nix Home Manager, configured it with your preferences, and applied it to your system.
-Note that up until this point you haven't even installed Fleek.
-The power of `nix` did it for you.

 You may need to close and re-open your terminal or even log out to see the changes.